frankrowe/maryland-geojson/README.md

 ## Maryland Geojson Layers

-Common Maryland geographic layers in GeoJSON format.
+Maryland political boundaries in GeoJSON format.

 Each layer is simplified to be under 1mb.